anjos/pelican-icons/README.md

 ### Technique 2: Using webfonts

-You may also display icons use [webfonts](https://fonts.google.com/knowledge/glossary/web_font).
-The main advantage of this approach compared to the direct SVG icon injection above is that font files can be cached, potentially speeding up load times.
+You may also display icons using [webfonts](https://fonts.google.com/knowledge/glossary/web_font).
+The main advantage of this approach compared to the direct SVG icon embedding above is that font files can be cached, potentially speeding up load times.

 The process of using a webfont for icon drawing on HTML is composed of 2 parts: a)